Can the Platypus Unite the People of the Barrington Rivers?

 -

-The trail also servers a BIGGER purpose, fostering conservation awareness in our happy travelers.
+The trail also servers a BIGGER purpose, fostering land stewardship in our happy travelers.

-The regional platypus initiative is still in the planning stages, and we'd love input from everyone!
+Whether you have a river and community project you'd like to promote, or you wanna jump onboard as a participant (individual, group, government, education, researcher or business) everyone is warmly invited!
 How would you like to see this project come to life?
-Whether your passion lies in environmental conservation, art, education, ecotourism, or community engagement, there are plenty of ways to get involved.
+Whether your passion lies in agriculture, art, conservation, Aboriginal heritage, education, ecotourism, or community engagement, there are plenty of ways to get involved.
 Have suggestions for working bees, school programs, or public art projects?
-We’d love to hear how you envision turning this idea into reality.
+We’d love to hear it!

 Local Sightings